eisenwinter/gotrxx/README.md

 ## Documentation

-If you want a deeper dive check out the documentation [link redacted]
+If you want a deeper dive check out the documentation https://eisenwinter.github.io/gotrxx or see the `docs` folder.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## MFA